torchbox/torchbox.com/docs/custom-features/modes.md

 The `torchbox-mode` cookie therefore explicitly sets a `domain` value in order to be read by `incident-form.torchbox.com` where the form is hosted.

 Note that there isn't any easy way to test the incident form's reading of the `torchbox-mode` cookie locally, as the domains won't match.

+## Cloudflare workers

+In order to avoid cloudflare caching an incorrect version of a page, we use some custom cloudflare workers to ensure that both versions of the page are cached, and the user's preference respected.